 Mangave 'Macho Mocha' contrasts with Euphorbia tirucalli 'Sticks on Fire' and Aloe vera.
 Despite its fame in the pharmaceutical and cosmetic industries, this mid-sized, yellow-flowering aloe is underutilized in landscapes.
 Aloe vera is handy to have; slice open a leaf and use the raw gel to soothe minor burns.

 Agave vilmoriniana (octopus agave) stands out amid smaller-leaved succulents and creates an intriguing sense of motion.

 Surrounding Agave 'Blue Glow' are crassulas 'Hobbit' and 'Tricolor', Aeonium 'Kiwi', and Euphorbia milii (with red flowers).

 Succulent Garden Design Essentials How to design and plant your succulent garden.
-Here are a dozen succulent garden design essentials for you to keep in mind as you design and plant your own garden.
-They’re exemplified by an award-winning succulent garden in San Diego, an outstanding example of smart landscaping for Southern California’s arid climate.…
+To ensure your success and help you avoid mistakes, here are a dozen succulent garden design essentials to keep in mind.
+Many thanks to homeowner Nancy Dalton, whose award-winning succulent garden in San Diego is an example of smart landscaping for Southern California. …